robcarver17/pysystemtrade/docs/userguide.md

 The elements of a new pre-baked system will be:

 1. New stages, or a different choice of existing stages.
-2. A set of data (eithier new or existing)
+2. A set of data (either new or existing)
 3. A configuration file
 4. A python function that loads the above elements, and returns a system object